EnricoMi/publish-unit-test-result-action/README.md

 ![Windows badge](https://badgen.net/badge/icon/Windows?icon=windows&label)

 This [GitHub Action](https://github.com/actions) analyses Unit Test result files and publishes the results on GitHub.
-It supports the JUnit XML file format.
+It supports the JUnit XML file format and runs on Linux, maxOS and Windows.

 You can add this action to your GitHub workflow for Ubuntu runners (e.g. `runs-on: ubuntu-latest`) as follows: